-What does yellow discharge mean during pregnancy?
+What does yellow discharge during pregnancy mean?

-If you see your discharge change from white to yellow during pregnancy, there might be a simple explanation, or it could suggest a problem that needs to be sorted out.
+If you see your vaginal discharge change from white to yellow during pregnancy, there might be a simple explanation, or it could suggest a problem that needs to be sorted out.

 Leaking amniotic fluid